smarc-project/test-ros-wasm-release-action/README.md

 # Test ROS release action

-Do a simulated deb release of the ROS packages in the repo
+Do a simulated deb release of the ROS WASM packages in the repo

 ## Inputs